edorejel/software-design-lab/ai_mind_vision/readme.md

 Project is due for revision.
 I've grown a lot as a person.
 Can something be coded from this?
 I don't know...

 There's one projects here.
-I 'dreamt' up this project on the side during an advanced software engineering class.
+I 'dreamt' up this project on the side during an advanced software engineering (CS5337 at Cal State LA) class.
 Perhaps the research I did in that course helped facilitate the creation of this system.

 - -----------------------------------------------------------------------------------------------